 choosing a major in college

-Fast forward to college and I was a little overwhelmed by the fact that I needed to figure out what I wanted to do for the rest of my life, as most freshmen in college are.
-I went to Kansas State University, which is where my dad went back in the day, so I was pretty much brainwashed from birth that I would attend KSU as well. ; )
+Fast forward to college.
+18-year-old me was a little overwhelmed by the fact that I needed to figure out what I wanted to do for the rest of my life, as most freshmen in college are.
+I went to Kansas State University, which is where my dad went back in the day.
+Basically I was brainwashed from birth that I would attend KSU as well. ; )

 Luckily, I loved everything about small-town Manhattan, KS, and they also happened to have several majors that suited me perfectly.

-It wasn’t long before I heard about Dietetics, and all of the different job opportunities that are out there for dietitians.
-Once I learned just how much you can do with the RD credentials, I knew that’s what I was meant to do.
+It wasn’t long before I heard about Dietetics and all of the different job opportunities for dietitians.
+Once I learned how much you can do with the RD credentials, I knew that’s what I was meant to do.

-I soon switched Kinesiology to a minor (although I still loved exercise, I didn’t feel that I was meant to be a personal trainer, physical therapist, etc.), changed my major to Nutrition and Health, and added a second major, Dietetics.
+I switched Kinesiology to a minor and changed my major to Nutrition and Health, and added a second major, Dietetics.
+Although I still loved exercise, I didn’t feel that I was meant to be a personal trainer, physical therapist, etc.

 school as a dietetics major

-I have to admit, school was pretty tough with that workload, especially because I put a lot of pressure on myself to get A’s in every class, and I was also very involved in my sorority, Pi Beta Phi, and wanted to have a social life.
+I have to admit, school was pretty tough with that workload, especially because I put a lot of pressure on myself to get A’s in every class.
+I was also very involved in my sorority, Pi Beta Phi, and wanted to have a social life.
 (Go figure.)

-Dietetics, Nutrition and all other health-related majors are very science-heavy, and require a lot of studying and dedication on your part.
+Dietetics, Nutrition and all other health-related majors are very science-heavy, and require a lot of studying and dedication.
 If you are considering going into any of those things, be prepared for that.
-You will have to get through some boring and difficult classes (i.e. microbiology) before you get to the stuff that really interests you.
+You have to get through some boring and difficult classes (i.e. microbiology) before you get to the stuff that actually interests you.

 how my type a tendencies led to health issues

-In case you’re wondering, my IBS has improved significantly since college, as my stress levels have gone down and I’ve gotten a lot better at practicing self-care, giving myself grace and body kindness.
+My IBS has improved significantly since college, as my stress levels have gone down and I’ve gotten better at giving myself grace, practicing regular self-care and body kindness.
 I still have good and bad days.

 Despite all of the things I’ve been through on my personal health journey (obsessive behaviors, poor body image, GI distress, skin issues), I can say that I have a very healthy relationship with food and my body today.

-Now that I’m an RD, I love helping people discover what they can do to not only improve their health, but also boost their self-confidence and quality of life.
-Being a dietitian has given me the opportunity to teach others how eating well and exercising can improve their overall well-being, and that they don’t have to give up everything they love in order to achieve better health.
+As an RD, I love helping people discover what they can do to not only improve their health, but also boost their self-confidence and quality of life.
+Being a dietitian has given me the opportunity to teach others how food and exercise can improve their overall well-being.
+More importantly, I love showing people that they don’t have to give up everything they love to achieve better health.

-As I have grown both personally and professionally, I also recognize the importance of rest and self-care, which can look different from person to person.
-For me, that might mean getting my nails done, baking, going to the dog park with Ethan & our dogs, or simply having a lazy day to binge-watch Netflix.
+As I have grown personally and professionally, I recognize the importance of rest and self-care, which can look different from person to person.
+For me, that might mean getting a manicure, baking, going to the dog park, or having a lazy day to binge-watch Netflix.
 For others, it could mean something completely different.

-Either way, it’s so important to find strategies to manage stress, because it can have a hugely negative impact on our health otherwise.
+Either way, it’s important to identify stress-management strategies, because stress can have a hugely negative impact on our health otherwise.

 The dietetics Education & Internship Process

-For those of you who are seriously considering going into Dietetics, I would recommend reading this part so you know what it entails.
+To those of you who are seriously considering Dietetics, I would recommend reading this part so you know what it entails.

-Since I had a double major + a minor in college, it took me five years total to complete both undergraduate degrees.
-The entire fifth year consisted of my Dietetic internship.
+I had a double major + minor in college and it took me five years total to complete both undergraduate degrees.
+The entire fifth year consisted of my Dietetic internship (considered undergrad still).

-However, I still completed the internship at the same time as everyone else in my class, so you can most likely expect five years total regardless, unless you earned a lot of college credit in high school.
-The program I did at K-State did not include a Masters degree, but programs at some other universities do, and in the future, it will be a requirement for everyone.
+I still completed the internship at the same time as everyone else in my class.
+You can most likely expect five years total regardless, unless you earned a lot of college credit in high school.
+The program I did at K-State did not include a Masters degree; however, programs at some other universities do, and in the future, it will be a requirement for everyone.

 The Coordinated Program Route:

 I chose the Coordinated Program (CP) path through Kansas State University.
-That meant that I had a lot of support from the faculty at KSU during the internship placement process, and I got to stay fairly close to home for all of my rotations.
+That meant that I had a lot of support from the faculty at KSU during the internship placement process.
+I also got to stay fairly close to home for all of my rotations.

-Alternately, there is the Didactic Program, in which the student has to find their own preceptors and internship rotations, and they are typically farther away (for example, on the coast somewhere).
+Alternately, there is the Didactic Program, in which the student has to find their own preceptors and internship rotations.
+They are typically farther away (for example, on the coast somewhere).
 Some people want to go away from home, so they prefer the Didactic path.
-I am more of a homebody and liked being close to my family, friends and boyfriend (now husband) during that year.
+I personally liked being close to my family, friends and boyfriend (now husband) during that year.